 The scammers are advertising bogus jobs that are completely unrelated to the legitimate employer named in the posting or on the site.

 4. Bogus Jobs on Legitimate Job Boards

-Frankly, I wouldn’t trust all of the jobs posted on any website completely, with the exception of USAJOBS.gov, and then I’d double-check to be sure that I was truly viewing a page of USAJOBS.gov by checking the URL in my browser.
+Frankly, I wouldn’t trust all of the jobs posted on any website completely, with the exception of FlexJobs.com (our sister site that has a team of researchers vetting all the jobs) and USAJOBS.gov (and then I’d double-check to be sure that I was truly viewing a page of USAJOBS.gov by checking the URL in my browser).

 These days, the people running websites which have job postings must work hard to make sure that they don’t allow fake jobs to be posted on their sites.
 Unfortunately, not all of the job boards do a great job of vetting employers and job postings, and sometimes they are fooled by the scammers, too.